MrHacker46/M0B-tool-v2/README.md

 ## Install
 - git clone https://github.com/mobrine-mob/M0B-tool-v2.git

+## Requirements
+you need to install LWP::Protocol::socks module just put this commands and all fine

+perl -MCPAN -e shell

+cpan> install LWP::Protocol::socks

 # Remarque
 This tool is in test period , so you may find some issues